taycaldwell/riot-api-java/README.md

 ```

-Available getter and setter methods also allow you to accomplish similar tasks in a different way.
+Available accessors allow you to accomplish similar tasks in a different way.
 Below is an example of how to set your region.
 Because the region was set before a method was called, there is no need to pass in the region parameter.
+This is great for the lazy programmer that knows they will only be working in one region when making multiple requests.
+The same can be done for the season.

 ```java